Sex and Parkinson's

 - Do something more energetic or playful together to get you in the mood.

-- Revive the spark by investing in new lingerie or sex toys, watch an arousing film or read erotic stories to each other.
+- Revive the spark by investing in new lingerie or sex toys, watch an arousing video or read erotic stories to each other.

 Whatever you do, agree beforehand that your goal is to get close and enjoy time together.
 The result may be sex, but it may not.
 Take the pressure off by investing your energy into creating the right environment.
-The outcome will happen more naturally.
+Then the outcome will happen more naturally.

 Problems with sexual arousal

-Both men and women can struggle with sexual dysfunction.
+Both men and women can struggle with becoming aroused sexually.
 You may experience this as a side effect of Parkinson’s medication or of the condition itself, or because of tiredness, stress, depression or low self-esteem.

 You may benefit from: